SageLabTW/auto-grading/README.md

 ```

 ## License for NSYSU-digits database
-This NSYSU-digits database is made available by Jephian Lin and Chan-Yu Pan under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+This NSYSU-digits database is made available by Veronica Hong, Jephian Lin, and Chan-Yu Pan under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
-Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/.

+## Versions

+- Sep 9, 2022: 1639 pictures
+- Nov 1, 2020: 552 pictures

 ## TODO list
 - improve OCR
 - test robustness of find_box and find_qr_box
-- don't delete -1 when grading
-- delete unauthorized data
-- export data at the end of the semester
-- increase quiz QR code quality
-- add "do not reply" message in the emails